Maybug

 Adult Maybugs tend to be active towards dusk and are attracted to lights and lit windows – the artificial light can confuse the beetles and they often collide into windows with a buzz and a clatter.

 And those wonderful antennae!
 Those wonderful leafy antennae can detect airborne chemical signals, or pheromones, enabling males to find females even in the dark!
-The antennae also help us to tell male maybugs from the females – by counting the number of ‘leaves on their antennae.
+The antennae also help us to tell male maybugs from the females – by counting the number of ‘leaves’ on their antennae.
 Males sport seven ‘leaves’ while females have only six.

-Female maybugs also have a point at the end of their abdomen, this is not a sting, but a pygidium – used when laying eggs, to push them deep into the soil.
+Female maybugs also have a point at the end of their abdomen.
+This is not a sting, but a pygidium – used when laying eggs, to push them deep into the soil.

 In a wonderfully medieval method of pest control, during 1320, maybugs were taken to court in Avignon in France!
-The beetles were sentenced to exile ordered to leave town and relocate to a specially designated area of woodland.
+The beetles were sentenced to exile and ordered to leave town and relocate to a specially designated area of woodland.
 All cockchafers who failed to comply were collected and killed!

 Widespread pesticide use in the mid 20th Century almost obliterated maybugs in many parts of the UK.
 Thankfully they have been making a come-back since the 1980’s with better regulation of pesticides and their use.